Ol' Dirty Bastard: Death

-Leading up to his death, Ol' Dirty Bastard's legal troubles and eccentric behavior made him "something of a folk hero", according to The New Yorker writer Michael Agger.
+Leading up to his death, Jones' legal troubles and eccentric behavior made him "something of a folk hero", according to The New Yorker writer Michael Agger.
 Music writer Steve Huey wrote: "it was difficult for observers to tell whether Ol' Dirty Bastard's wildly erratic behavior was the result of serious drug problems or genuine mental instability."
-According to The Atlantic contributing editor and music biographer James Parker, Ol' Dirty Bastard had been diagnosed with bipolar disorder around 2003.
+According to The Atlantic contributing editor and music biographer James Parker, Jones had been diagnosed with schizophrenia around 2003.

-Ol' Dirty Bastard collapsed at approximately 4:35 p.m.
-(EST) on November 13, 2004 (two days before his 36th birthday), at RZA's recording studio (36 Chambers Records LLC on West 34th Street in New York City); he was pronounced dead at the scene.
-His funeral was held at Brooklyn's Christian Cultural Center and drew a crowd of thousands.
+Jones collapsed at approximately 4:35 p.m.
+(EST) on November 13, 2004, just two days before his 36th birthday, at RZA's recording studio in New York City; he was pronounced dead at the scene.
 The official cause of death was a drug overdose; an autopsy found a lethal mixture of cocaine and the prescription opioid tramadol.
-The overdose was ruled accidental and witnesses say Ol' Dirty Bastard complained of chest pain on the day he died.
+The overdose was ruled accidental and witnesses said Jones reportedly complained of chest pain before collapsing.

 Mourning the decline of Jones' mental and physical health, RZA wrote in his 2009 book The Tao of Wu:Trust me, the man who became ODB, Ason Unique, my cousin, he was a scientist and a minor prophet...
 People may not know this from the outrageous character he played, but ODB was a visionary.
 But he decayed, he lost that vision...
 From the time they put him in jail to all the drugs he was doing to all the stress he went through with his family, it took away his ability to see.
 And this night, he sat there and looked me in the eye and said, "RZA, I don't understand." ...
 Now, I know that right there, right when he said that—we lost him.
 Eight hours later, ODB was gone.